biga-codes/System-Resource-Monitor-/README.md

-#System Resource Monitor with Email Alerts via mailutils- (using SMTP (Gmail/Ubuntu) config )
+# System Monitoring in Bash with Email Alerts (Configured with Mailutils and SMTP on Ubuntu/WSL)

  The project includes implementations in Bash, Python, and C++ for cross-platform demonstration and learning purposes.